origamitower/folktale/annotations/source/en/maybe/index.md

-In most languages, things like “find an item in this list” will return `null` (or the equivalent “not an object”) when the item can't be found, but what if you had a `null` in th list?
+In most languages, things like “find an item in this list” will return `null` (or the equivalent “not an object”) when the item can't be found, but what if you had a `null` in the list?
 In others, you can only ask the question “find me the index of this item in that list”, and when one index can't be found it answers `-1`, assuming a 0-based indexed structure.
 But, again, what if I have an indexed structure where `-1` is a valid index?